Credit Card Debt Consolidation

 Credit card debt consolidation is the process of combining multiple credit card payments into a single monthly payment — ideally with a lower interest rate and total cost than if you continued to pay each bill individually.
 The two most common options for credit card debt consolidation are either a debt consolidation loan or a debt management plan.

 How to Consolidate Credit Card Debt

-The process of consolidating your credit card debt will ultimately involve working with either a financial institution (to secure a loan) or credit counselor (to enter a debt management plan).
-However, there are two important steps you will need to complete first — both to determine whether you qualify and understand which path is best for you.
+The process of credit card debt consolidation will ultimately involve working with either a financial institution (to secure a loan) or credit counselor (to enter a debt management plan).
+However, before you decide on the best way to consolidate credit card debt, there are two important steps you will need to complete first — both to determine whether you qualify and understand which path is best for you.

 Step 2: Write a budget — Write down your monthly income and subtract from that your fixed and recurring expenses and desired savings rate.
 This will help you determine what you can afford to pay every month.

 Step 3: Schedule meetings — Speak with both a financial planner, licensed credit counselor and potentially even a Licensed Insolvency Trustee to get the full picture of your options.
 Find out the pros and cons and how each consolidation option matches your goal and desired outcomes.